Rotisserie Chicken Tortilla Soup

 4. Add the chicken: Stir in shredded rotisserie chicken, along with chopped fresh cilantro and a pinch of salt, if necessary.
 Continue simmering for 5 more minutes, letting the chicken warm through.

-5. Serve: Ladle the piping hot soup into bowls and top with a handful of crispy tortilla strips or crushed tortilla chips.
-Get creative with additional garnishes -squeeze in a wedge of lime, dollop on creamy avocado, add a swirl of sour cream, or sprinkle on your favorite cheese for a personalized burst of flavor.
+5. Serve: Ladle the piping hot soup into bowls and top with a handful of crispy tortilla strips or crushed homemade tortilla chips.
+Get creative with additional garnishes.
+Squeeze in a wedge of lime, dollop on creamy avocado, add a swirl of sour cream, or sprinkle on your favorite cheese for some extra burst of flavor.

 chicken tortilla soup topped with avocado and lime in a bowl.